 Furthermore, there are no specially designated detention centres for protection applicants and irregular migrants.
 Protection applicants are detained within the general prison population, at a Garda Síochána (police) station or another designated place of detention.
 Places of detention are set out in S.I.
 666/2016 – International Protection Act 2015 (Places of Detention) Regulations 2016, which was amended by the Reception Conditions Regulations 2018 to designate places of detention as “Every Garda Síochána Station [and] Cloverhill Prison.”

 Additionally, a purpose-built immigration facility was opened at Dublin Airport for use in circumstances where persons are refused leave to land.
 The facility houses the newly opened Dublin Airport Garda Station and the Garda National Immigration Bureau.
 The Garda station contains four single person cells and two additional detention rooms.
-While the building works have been completed, the cells are not yet operational.
-According to the Minister for Justice, Helen McEntee, it is intended that GNIB will detain persons refused leave to land at the Dublin Airport Garda station when the detention facilities are fully commissioned; however, no indicative timeline has been provided regarding the time frame in which that will happen.
+As of May 2022, the facility was fully operational.

 Information provided by the International Protection Office, April 2021.